tomdns/blog/tutorials/sliced-mountains.md

 # Houdini Tutorial - Sliced Mountains

-> Learn how to quickly generate Godus-like islands using Houdini's heightfields.
+> Learn quickly how to generate Godus-like islands using heightfields in Houdini.

 * * *